cf73/ces2021/content/collections/people/andrea-connelly.md

 ---
 id: e1cb2b8e-7150-465b-b287-0f00c9ae794b
 blueprint: people
-title: 'Andrea Connelly'
+title: 'Jorge Rodriguez'
-officialtitle: 'Spanish Teacher'
+officialtitle: 'Spanish Blue Room Teacher'
 joined_ces: '2025-08-22'
 role:
   - teacher
 updated_by: 1179db75-8eeb-4bad-8e60-d5005aef7ef8
-updated_at: 1757449192
+updated_at: 1790086580
 education:
   -
     id: mfczuu36
-    name_of_institution: 'BA Universidad del Atlantico, Colombia'
+    name_of_institution: 'B.A.
+Universidad Sergio Arboleda'
     type: institution
     enabled: true
-email: Andrea@Cambridge-Ellis.org
+email: Jorge@Cambridge-Ellis.org
-bio: "I'm from Colombia, and I moved to Massachusetts at the end of 2022.
-My native language is Spanish, and I'm passionate about education.
-I have a bachelor's degree in Physics and am currently pursuing a master's degree in the same field.
-I am excited to bring my curiosity, creativity, and passion for learning to the preschool classroom.
-I hope to help our students discover Spanish through songs, stories, science, and games.
-In my free time, I enjoy crocheting and spending time with my husband and dog.
-I'm excited to be part of the CES community and begin this new adventure with the students."
+bio: 'I am an early childhood educator originally from Colombia, and I have lived here in Boston for the last six years.
+With five years of experience in bilingual education—teaching Preschool, Kindergarten, and First Grade both internationally and in the US—I am passionate about helping young children thrive and develop a love for learning.
+I believe in bringing a balanced, vibrant energy into the classroom.
+In my free time, I enjoy reading, meditation, staying active through exercise, and traveling to new places.
+I also maintain a plant-based diet and enjoy relaxing with a good series.
+I am so excited to welcome your children into a safe and nurturing space this year!'
-photo: 2025-26-andrea-head-shot.jpg
+photo: jorge-head-shot.jpg
 ---